Myrkvior/West_Nile_Virus_EDA/README.md

 As my capstone project for the Google Data Analytics program, I chose to design my own case study and perform an exploratory data analysis on reported West Nile virus cases within the United States for 2010-2020.

 To view the analysis:
 - The rendered HTML file is included in this repository as a .zip file (due to GitHub upload size constraints), which can be opened and viewed in your local environment.
-Since LZMA compression was used for generating the .zip file, using archiving utility software such as 7-Zip is recommended.
+Since LZMA compression was used for generating the .zip file, using an archive utility software such as 7-Zip for file extraction is recommended.
 - You may also view it in your browser as a Kaggle Notebook here: [https://www.kaggle.com/code/myrkvior/west-nile-virus-eda](https://www.kaggle.com/code/myrkvior/west-nile-virus-eda)
 - Please note that the Kaggle notebook browser version has slight modifications in the HTML page formatting due to issues pertaining to the hosting platform (analysis content remains the same).